 Advertising your products for sale is a vital part of any business.
 The selection of appropriate payment methods for customers is equally important.
 Do you have a question, why do we need a payment gateway?

 I am here to clear your doubts.
-Customers need things to go on quick and with ease.
+Customers need things to go on quickly and with ease.
 They may tend to abandon your products listed in carts and search for an alternative site if they find your payment options too difficult to go through.

-In this Article we will cover the following topics –
+In this article, we will cover the following topics –

 What is a payment gateway?
 Do all need it.

 A payment gateway is a service offered by a merchant for an eCommerce store.
 It authenticates your payments through debit or credit cards.

 If you are not planning to get payments and you would accept payments only at your brick and mortar store.
 Then you can ignore this process.

 As we have already known the advantages of building an eCommerce store with the WooCommerce plugin.
 Here I have come up with payment gateway plugins for your WordPress site.
 That’s not it.
 I am also going to share a few tips for choosing the best fit for your store.

 A few criteria which you need to consider prior to the selection of a gateway.

 Most of the WooCommerce payment gateways charge a fee.
 For Example say, when a customer buys a product you are trying to sell through your eCommerce store.